-Be sure to install the thrust washer before installing the propeller, otherwise the lower case and propeller boss could be damaged.

-- Be sure to use a new cotter pin and bend the ends over securely.
-Otherwise the propeller could come off during operation and be lost. - Apply Yamaha marine grease or a corrosion resistant grease to the propeller shaft. - Install the thrust washer and propeller on the propeller shaft. - 3.
-Install the spacer and washer.
+- Be sure to install the thrust washer before installing the propeller, otherwise the lower case and propeller boss could be damaged. - Be sure to use a new cotter pin and bend the ends over securely.
+Otherwise the propeller could come off during operation and be lost. - Apply Yamaha marine grease or a corrosion resistant grease to the propeller shaft. - Install the spacer(if equipped), thrust washer, and propeller on the propeller shaft. - Install the spacer (if equipped) and the washer.
 Tighten the propeller nut to the specified torque. - Align the propeller nut with the propeller shaft hole.
 Insert a new cotter pin in the hole and bend the cotter pin ends.